Hua-AZ-Zhong/CodeBlocks/Java/GitCommand.md

 remote: Resolving deltas: 100% (2/2), completed with 2 local objects.
 To github.com:Hua-AZ-Zhong/CodeBlocks.git
    f8a7758..fbbd814  master -> master
+8. update some file again, git push is okay.

 ## No.2 When execute "ssh-add ~/.ssh/id_rsa", occured "Could not open a connection to your authentication agent."
 What I do: use command "ssh-agent bash"